oconnor663/applied_crypto_2021_fall/sha256/readme.md

 hex-encoded padding here is a _common mistake_.)
 Create a `state` variable, whose starting value is `IV`.
 Then split the padded message up into 64-byte blocks and loop over the blocks, calling your `compress()` function on each one.
-(Double check that your arguments to `compress()` are consistent with your code from Problem&nbsp;11.
-Calling `compress()` with inconsistent argument types is another _common mistake_.)
 For each call to `compress()`, use the current `state` value as input and assign the return value back to `state`.
+Double check that your argument types for `compress()` are the same as they were in Problem&nbsp;11.
+(Calling `compress()` with block bytes here but block words there is another _common mistake_.)
 Once the block loop is finished, convert the final value of `state` into 32 bytes by encoding each of the 8 state words as a 4-byte **big endian** integer and concatenating them.
 Those 32 bytes are the return value of `sha256()`.

 > Debugging tips: Even if you've passed tests for all the previous problems,
 > and your `sha256()` function looks good, sometimes you can still get the